the4thdave/FordhamHacks/README.md

 # FordhamHacks
-This website was created to spread the word about the FordhamHacks 2020 Hackathon.
-It is being built using HTML, CSS, and JS.
-Eventually, the website will be updated using the React.js library.
+This website was created to spread word about the FordhamHacks 2020 Hackathon.
+The website was created using React.js and CSS.
 Feel free to suggest changes with pull requests.

 TODO:
-1. Update the FAQ section with more questions and answers
+1. Make website responsive
-2. Update links and logo images
+2. Style headers, content, and buttons
 3. Add schedule to the page
-4. Create application form
+4. Create and link application form
+5. Link sponsorship pdf